 In general, statutory county courts, which have jurisdiction to exercise civil jurisdiction concurrent with the constitutional jurisdiction of the county court, have concurrent jurisdiction with district courts in civil matters when the amount in controversy is at least \$500.01 and not more than \$100,000 and appeals of final rulings and decisions of the Texas Workers' Compensation Commission.
-Other jurisdiction of a statutory courty court is, broadly speaking, either carved out of the constitutional county court's regular jurisdiction or shared with it (concurrent).
+Other jurisdiction of a statutory county court is, broadly speaking, either carved out of the constitutional county court's regular jurisdiction or shared with it (concurrent).
 H.B.
-66, passed by the 72nd Legislature in 1991, provided that a statutory county court has, concurrent with the county court, in a county that has a statutory probate court, the statutory probate court is the only statutory county court with probate jurisdiction.
+66, passed by the 72nd Legislature in 1991, provided that a statutory county court has, concurrent with the county court, the probate jurisdiction provided by general law for county courts.
+However, in a county that has a statutory county court with probate court is the only statutory court with probate jurisdiction.